rpucella/Interactive-SVG/README.md

 ## Format of the instructions file

 The instructions file is a simple text file containing a sequence of interaction instructions.
-An interaction instruction has the following
+Interaction instructions currently must be separated by at least one blank line.

-form:
+An interaction instruction has the following form:

    _trigger_ _id_ `->` _action_ _id_ ... _id_ `->` ... -> _action_ _id_ ... _id_